Felony Convictions and Voting Rights

 Under Department of Corrections Authority

-Only people in jail, prison, or on community custody under Department of Corrections (DOC) authority for a felony conviction are not eligible to vote.
-If you are unsure if you are under the DOC authority for a Washington State felony conviction, call at (800) 430-9674.
+If you are unsure if you are under the DOC authority for a felony conviction in the state of Washington, call at (800) 430-9674.

 Registering to Vote